brython-dev/brython/www/doc/en/import.md

 sys.path.append('http://samedomain.tld/new/path')
 ```

 The URL may point to a folder deployed in the server side or to a user-provider VFS file.
 In the later case file name must end with `.vfs.js` extension.
 Modules code may be written as Python source code (i.e. `py` file type), compiled javascript modules (i.e. `pyc.js` file type) and pure Javascript modules (i.e. `.js` file type).
 Initially the import machinery will try to find a match for each file type at a given path.
 Once it is found, for performance reasons only the matching file type will be attempted for that path when processing subsequent import statements.
-In other words , all modules deployed under a given folder and its subfolders must be of the same type.
+In other words, all modules deployed under a given folder and its subfolders must be of the same type.

 It is possible to optimize the initial file type discovery procedure by biasing the import machinery as follows.